fridamjaria/stitch-sample-integration/README.md

 # stitch-sample-integration
-Python sample integration with Stitch products
+Sample integration with Stitch products using python and FastAPI